Roseville Rosebowl

 Default Philosophy:

-I tend to abide by the principle that debate is a game meant to improve the education and public speaking of its participants, but I am open to a wide variety of differing interpretations of the activity.
-Without the presence of super-ceding frameworks, I default to a humanitarian-utilitarian policy maker.
+I tend to abide by the principle that debate is a game meant to improve the education and public speaking of its participants, but I am open to any framework you can argue.

 I will not make arguments for you that aren't on the flow.
 If you want me to think something, you have to say it in round.
-In other words, "tech over truth."
+Tech over truth.

 Argument Preferences:

-Topicality- Topicality is certainly a stock issue, but it's up the neg to show why a non-topical aff is "bad" (even if the violation is blatant or conceded.)
-This is still true in the context of K-affs which don't defend a topical advocacy.
+Topicality- It's up the neg to show why a non-topical aff is "bad" (even if the violation is blatant or conceded.)
 Fair warning, however, if a sufficient enough job is done, I do tend to err neg in these rounds.

 K- Though I have a modest background in cutting, running, and judging Kritiks, I've never had the greatest relationship with hyper dense or esoteric K-theory (think Deleuze-esque.)
 If you are going to run these types of arguments, be prepared to give clear and compelling rebuttals which tell the story of the K.